Mithrandir21/monkey_barrel_comedy_app/README.md

 # Monkey Barrel Comedy app
-Repo for Monkey Barrel Comedy app (Android and iOS)
+Repo for Monkey Barrel Comedy app (Android, iOS and Desktop) using Kotlin Multiplatform and Jetpack Compose.

 This is a Kotlin Multiplatform project targeting Android, iOS, Desktop.